What a great question.

 joists.
 Then there are the joists in the middle.
 These are sometimes

-And this framework is supported by a number of beams - sometimes called carrier beams because they "carry" the load of the structure.
+This framework is supported by a number of beams - sometimes called carrier beams because they "carry" the load of the structure.

 The IRC and other similar codes in other countries, like Canada or the UK all work from a similar starting point for what a floor deck should be engineered to support.